Frequently Asked Questions

 Your URS experience will be as varied as all of the different projects represented.
 But generally, you should expect to arrive at the UMSL Millennium Student Center around noon for check-in.
 In the past there have been food and beverages available for presenters.
 All presenters should dress professionally in business-casual attire (though comfortable shoes are recommended).

-If you are completing an oral presentation then you will be in one of the MSC small rooms on the 3rd floor.
+If you are completing an oral presentation then you will probably be in one of the MSC small rooms on the 3rd floor.
 You should have a podium, computer, and projector available if you wish to utilize it.
 These rooms are relatively small and hold about 40 people, although a more typical audience for URS presentations in the past has been closer to 10 people per session.
 There will be multiple presentations in one session (usually three) and attempts are made to group similar topics in the same session of presentations.
 Each presenter will be allotted about 12 minutes (15 total, including transitions between presenters) and there will be time for audience questions following all of the presentations.
 You should plan to be present during the entire one hour session.
 There will be an URS judge or two to hear your presentation and give you some feedback.
 Judges are faculty, staff, and graduate students from campus and can be recognized because they will have a clipboard and nametag.
-They are usually friendly and you should feel comfortable telling them about your work or asking them any follow-up questions yourself.
+They are usually friendly, there to offer you positive feedback, and you should feel comfortable telling them about your work or asking them any follow-up questions yourself.

 Feedback on your presentation will be available directly following the end of URS activities that day.